 If deaths from cervical and breast cancer are a marker for health care disparities across the nation, what can be done?
 Well, improving health care access can be helped by ensuring that hospitals and health care centers stay open in rural areas.
 Access to Medicare is determined by state legislatures.
 To expanding access requires a focused effort by people in the state to improve Medicare access.
 Education about the importance of health care screening, and in the case of cervical cancer, helps assure that pre-teens have access to the HPV vaccine, which can decrease the risk of cervical cancer.
 A national discussion about the importance of access to women's reproductive health care is vital in this time of closing clinics.
 Focusing patient-centered education and resources on populations with the lowest rates of screening and follow-up is important.

 Health care disparities across the nation should be addressed so that all women and their children and families can lead a life with the greatest potential.
-If you have a little more time or interest in the health care disparities, please check out our other podcasts on this topic at the page below.
+If you have a little more time or interest in the health care disparities, please check out our other podcasts on this topic.
 Wherever you live, help the women you love to get their reproductive health screening and follow-up if there's a problem.
 The answer lies with all of us, in our families, our communities, and our nation.
 And thanks for joining us on The Scope.